 The GED is computer-based and has four independent subtests in Literacy, Science, Social Studies and Math.

 You may take one GED subtest at a time but completion is required within two years.
-This only counts for the GED!

 These HSE exams come with five subtests because the section “Literacy” has individual writing and reading tests.